bona-anselm/alx-system_engineering-devops/0x01-shell_permissions/README.md

 **10-mirror_permissions**
 This script mirrors permissions set on another user's file which give  read and write access to owner and gruop users but gives only read access to other users

+**11-directories**
+This adds execute permissions to all subdirectories in the current directory